Click on photo to begin

 Reservoir.
 Deteriorating trail conditions and weather can make this

 not possible.
-On the Monarch Lake quandrangle, Wheeler Basin is
+On the Monarch Lake quadrangle, Wheeler Basin is

 indicated below the north slopes of North Arapaho Peak.
 It is a stunning

-inner mountain basin that is tightly rimmed by towering peaks that are
+inner mountain basin tightly rimmed by towering peaks intricately carved

-intricately carved and eroded to create hundreds of figurines looking
+and eroded to create hundreds of figurines looking down upon travelers.

 like Arapaho, Arikaree, Navajo, Apache and George.